Is it good to skip sex?

 Paul lived in a patriarchal day, when men were boss and women were not.
 How do you think his readers reacted to him saying, “The wife is not in charge of her own body.
 Her husband is.
 The husband is not in charge of his own body.
 His wife is” (7:4)?

 - “The believing wife brings holiness to her marriage, and the believing husband brings holiness to his marriage.
-Otherwise, your children would not be holy, but now they are holy” (NLT).
+Otherwise, your children would not be holy, but now they are holy” (New Living Translation).

 - “The husband who doesn’t believe belongs to God because of his wife, and the wife who doesn’t believe belongs to God because of her husband.
 Otherwise, your children would be contaminated by the world, but now they are spiritually set apart” (Common English Bible).